twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Windows 95, 98 and ME – 6.0.1

 ## User Data (Glyph Transformer scripts and Unicode data files omitted)
 FontCreator uses several data files for advanced settings and customizations.
-Normally most files are stored in a system folder where they cannot be changed.
-If you want to edit most files directly they must first take full control to the user (this can be done with the security tab in file properties).
+Normally most files are stored in a system folder and owned by administrators where they cannot be changed.
+If you want to edit most files directly they must first take full control to users (this can be done with the advanced dialog of security tab in file properties).

 * **bookmarks.txt** – Created automatically after exit.
 Includes bookmarks used in the glyph overview.
 * **CompositeData.xml** – Located in the Composite folder as used by **Complete Composites**.